How to Start a Successful Drop Shipping Business Using Shopify Online Store

 For more details in installing Zendesk to your Shopify store, refer to this article for the necessary steps.

 If you feel that ZenDesk is too big for your needs, you can choose any of the smaller tools below:

 - Drift – Take live chat to a whole new level!
 Place a floating button on all your pages that visitors can click on.
-They can posts questions and comments easily, and you can reply just as quick as well!
+They can posts questions and comments easily, and you can reply just as quickly as well!

-- Grasshopper – If you want to take calls from your customers, this tool lets you create a branded 1-800 or local number that directs to your smartphone or any of the support team.
+- Grasshopper – If you want to take calls from your customers, this tool lets you create a branded 1-800 or local number that directs to your smartphone or any of your support team.

-Step #10: Launching your Shopify dropshipping store
+Step #10: Launch your dropshipping store

 Once you have done the steps above, it’s time to unlock the site and provide access to the public.

 After clicking the button, you will be directed to the Password page section of the Preferences page.
 All you need to do here is un-check the “Enable password page” box and click on the “Save” button.

 Wrapping Up: Running Dropshipping Business at Shopify

 The guide above should provide you with enough information on how you can create a successful Shopify dropshipping store.